 There are several reasons behind a baby turtle sleeping a lot.
 But usually, the cold temperature in your water tank could make your baby turtle sleep and store heat in his body.
 Turtles in the wild too go for brumation when the temperature starts to drop low during winter.

 Turtles are slow creatures who love to sleep, but if you are seeing your turtle sleeping all the time, it’s time you determine what could be the cause behind it.

-But before discussing the common reasons, let’s rule out some natural factor which is causing your baby turtle to sleep a lot.
+But before discussing the common reasons, let’s rule out some natural factor that is causing your baby turtle to sleep a lot.

 It is common for baby turtles to sleep for longer duration in winter.

 Also, there’s a lot of commotion in our house during the day.
 People come and go, and it’s all during the daytime.
-Another reason behind a captive turtle getting diurnal is because of the internal environment which we put him in.
+Another reason behind a captive turtle getting diurnal is because of the internal environment in which we put him.